Critias: Ancestry

-Early Life
+Early life

-Little is known of Critias’ early years.
+Little is known of Critias' early years.
 Athenaeus reported that he was a trained aulos player.
-He was best attested as a poet, with a variety of forms to his credit: hexameters, elegies and dramas.
+He was best attested as a poet, with a variety of forms to his credit: hexameters, elegies, and dramas.
 Among the plays tentatively assigned to him are Tennis, Rhadamanthys, Pirithus, and the satyr play Sisyphus.
 All of these, however, have been contested by both ancient and modern scholars, with Euripides proposed as the most likely alternate author.
-(The “Sisyphus fragment” presumably comes from the satyr play – again, attributed to either Critias or Euripides.)
+(The "Sisyphus fragment" presumably comes from the satyr play – again, attributed to either Critias or Euripides.)

 Critias also wrote prose.
-Among his most important works were a series of “Commonwealths” or treatises on the governments of various city-states.
+Among his most important works were a series of "Commonwealths" or treatises on the governments of various city-states.
 Athens, Lacedaemonia (Sparta), and Thessaly are specific mentions made in ancient sources.
 Other works include Aphorisms, Lectures, On the Nature of Desires or of Virtues, and Proems(Prologues) for Public Speaking.

+He believed religion could play an important role in achieving obedience to the state.
 According to pseudo-Plutarch, he was among those who criticized the logographer Antiphon, though there is little evidence that he (or Antiphon) participated in Athenian politics during the years that the latter was active (430s and 420s).
 What little there is was provided by Cicero, who names him as an orator, along with Lysias and Theramenes.Hard upon them (the orators Pericles, Alcibiades, and Thucydides [not the historian]) came Critias, Theramenes, and Lysias.
-Much was written down by Lysias, some things by Critias; we hear of Theramenes.In terms of style, he was described as “lofty of sentiment, also pride”, “stately, much like Antiphon, and sublime, verging on majesty, and says much in the negative, yet is rather pure in style”.
+Much was written down by Lysias, some things by Critias; we hear of Theramenes.In terms of style, he was described as "lofty of sentiment, also pride", "stately, much like Antiphon, and sublime, verging on majesty, and says much in the negative, yet is rather pure in style".

 In general he appears to have stayed in the background, or perhaps on the periphery of Athenian politics – dabbling rather than plunging headlong.
 All this began to change in 415.

 Student of Socrates

-The philosopher Socrates was well known for attracting the young men of Athens’ elite.
-His questioning of conventional morality and challenges to the certainty with which many intellectuals propounded their thoughts endeared him to the rebellious adolescent minds of the younger generation.
+The philosopher Socrates was well known for attracting the young men of Athens' elite.
+He questioned democracy and conventional morality, and challenged the certainty with which many intellectuals propounded their thoughts endeared him to the rebellious adolescent minds of the younger generation.
 Critias was among those who gravitated to him, and the two formed a friendship that was to last many years, though eventually they drifted apart.
 Plato, who cast Socrates as the protagonist of most of his dialogues, included Critias as an interlocutor in two of them.
 Though these were written many years after both Socrates and Critias were dead, Plato made no mention in them of the activities that tarnished Critias’ reputation in his later years.